 Additionally, 2013 edition of the FT Innovative Lawyers Awards acknowledged his contribution in a leading case in Spain, consisting of “arguying that a US Law applied to Spanish Insolvency proceedings, allowing bankruptcy Judges to assign contracts in bankruptcy sales.”
 This innovation has been subsequently introduced in article 146 bis of the Spanish Insolvency Act through Royal-Decree 11/2014, of September 5.

-In December 2015, Adrian has been appointed as a member of the Group of Experts established to assist the European Commission in the preparation of a potential legislative proposal containing minimum standards for a harmonized restructuring and insolvency law in the European Union.
+Since 2015, Adrian is a member of the Group of Experts established to assist the European Commission in relation with the proposal for a Directive on preventive restructuring frameworks.

 His recent professional experience includes:

-- In 2015, he acts as the lawyer of the majority of banks in the first insolvency proceedings opened in Spain in relation with a cross-border infrastructure, such as the high-speed railway line between Spain and France (In re TP Ferro).
+- Lawyer of the majority of banks in the first insolvency proceedings opened in Spain in relation with a cross-border infrastructure, such as the high-speed railway line between Spain and France (In re TP Ferro).

-- In 2014-2015, acting as the lawyer of the Spanish company that owns the so-called “Ciudad Financiera”, and its two Dutch parent companies, he has obtained from Madrid Commercial Court the opening of insolvency proceedings for the three companies altogether.
+- Lawyer of the Spanish company that owns the so-called “Ciudad Financiera”, and its two Dutch parent companies, he has obtained from Madrid Commercial Court the opening of insolvency proceedings for the three companies altogether.
 First precedent in Spain of cross-border downstream COMI consolidation (In re Marme).

-- In 2014, acting as the attorney of the debtor in the insolvency proceedings of the unique peaking power plant in Spain, he proposed the first Reorganization Plan to be approved to combine classic restructuring measures with sovereign debt restructuring tools.
+- Acting as the attorney of the debtor in the insolvency proceedings of the unique peaking power plant in Spain, he proposed the first Reorganization Plan to be approved to combine classic restructuring measures with sovereign debt restructuring tools.

-- In 2013, he participated in the inception of the COMI consolidation before Barcelona Commercial Courts of the insolvency proceedings of different European companies of an important industrial group (In re La Seda de Barcelona).
+- Participating in the inception of the COMI consolidation before Barcelona Commercial Courts of the insolvency proceedings of different European companies of an important industrial group (In re La Seda de Barcelona).

 He has been singled out by the leading international law directories: